AlphaWallet/alpha-wallet-ios/README.md

 1. [Download Xcode](https://developer.apple.com/download/more/).
 Check [here](.xcode-version) for the Xcode we are building with.
 2. Clone this repository
 3. Run `make bootstrap` to install tools and dependencies.
+4. Run `make` to generate the project file
-4. Open the `AlphaWallet.xcworkspace` file (not `AlphaWallet.xcodeproj`) to begin.
+5. Open the `AlphaWallet.xcworkspace` file (not `AlphaWallet.xcodeproj`) to begin.

+Whenever you add/remove/move source files, re-run `make` to update the project and workspace files.
+Do not edit `AlphaWallet.xcodeproj` and `AlphaWallet.xcworkspace` directly.

 If you get a "Bundle does not exist.
 Please install bundle." error, please consult with your macOS guru because a vital part of your system is missing.

-This makefile has been tested to run on "Monterey"-12.0.1.
-It will not work on "Catalina" or "Big Sur".

 Read [INTRODUCTION-CODE.md](docs/INTRODUCTION-CODE.md).